dontmindme369/ARIA/README.md

+First I want to say, I am not a programmer, coder, or anything of the like.
+ARIA is my first project and I built it in 4 days with an additional 6 - 7 days of debugging, addons and polishes.
+There's likely a still some bugs I haven't come across that I know you real programmers will find and fix.

+I want you all to know, I'm just someone with ideas and a different outlook on the world.
+ARIA should help you understand some of it.
+I've seen something looming in the distance for many years now and it's not that far out as it used to be.
+Many are unaware of what's about to take place, so don't believe what you see in 2026.
+Use critical thinking.
+ARIA is my hedge, for you, as it was done with you all in mind.

+My time, my energy, my essence, for you.
+ARIA is my gift to the people.
+Even though donations help and are much appreciated, I expect nor want nothing in return.
+Not fiat currency and not fame or notoriety.
+A thank you is enough for me.

+ARIA is a foundation, so build on top of it.
+Don't rely on broken paradigms and corrupt systems anymore that exist simply because of your reliance on them.
+That time is over.
+Self-reliance, self-sustainability, then community.

+With that being said, share this far and wide and go make this better than I ever could alone.

 # ARIA - Adaptive Resonant Intelligent Architecture

 **Self-learning cognitive architecture with LinUCB contextual bandits, quaternion semantic exploration, and anchor-based perspective detection.**